Julienchh/antigravity-arm/README.md

 ## ✔️ Additional advices

 * Do not make **passwords** and secret keys public.
-If private data must be pushed online, replace it by a random string and a warning in the documentation telling to replace it.
+If you have to, replace it by a random string and a warning in the doc telling to replace it
 * Avoid **long sentences**.
-Often, bullet points are easier to read.
+Often, bullet points are easier to read
 * **Illustrate** your reports.
-Use colored plots, schematics and pictures but do not abuse of them.
+Use colored plots, schematics and pictures.
+But do not abuse of them
 * Do not **duplicate** information.
 If it may be relevant at several places, make links
 * **English** is the universal langage worldwide.
-Write all engineering documents in English.
+Write all engineering documents in English
-* Read the instructions of the current template and delete them.
-Keep only your writings.
+* Choose carefully **what sections** apply to your project and delete/add anything from the template that you think relevant
+* Remove anything that would **pollute** reading, including these instructions and irrelevant sections